DamianSuess/Learn.ShinyBackground/readme.md

 # Example using Shiny Background Jobs

-In this learning exercise, you'll learn how to stand up basic background jobs using the Shiny frameowrk.
-And as an added bonus, this example uses 100% Prism Library not not ReactiveUI.
+In this learning exercise, you'll learn how to stand up basic background jobs using the [Shiny framework](https://github.com/shinyorg/shiny).
+And as an added bonus, this example uses 100% [Prism Library](https://github.com/PrismLibrary/Prism) not not ReactiveUI.

 ## What you'll learn